bkosanovic/fcmclt/README.md

 add the `D:\MyMatlab\fcmclt` to your MATLAB path.
 You may consult MATLAB documentation if you do not know how to do it.

+### Compatibility

+The MEX files provided with the release have been generated using MATLAB R2022b on Windows x64 OS.
+The C code did not undergo any changes since MATLAB R13.
+The generation of MEX binaries has been tested most recently with 2018b, 2019b, and 2022b MATLAB releases.

 ## Usage

 The best way to learn how to use the functions provided in this package is to read their